GE Renewable Energy · UX Design & Systems

 100+ components.
 One intern.
 Twelve weeks.
 I needed a plan.

-I also defined the versioning strategy upfront — semantic versioning (Major.Minor.Patch) — so teams knew exactly what a version bump meant and when to expect breaking changes.
-Major for large-scale redesigns touching all tokens, Minor for targeted token changes like color or typography updates, Patch for bug corrections.
-This gave the system a product-level maturity from day one.
+I also defined the versioning strategy upfront: semantic versioning (Major.Minor.Patch) so teams knew exactly what a version bump meant and when to expect breaking changes.
+Major for large-scale redesigns touching all tokens, Minor for targeted token changes, Patch for bug corrections.
+This gave the system product-level maturity from day one.

 GE REDS Design System — MVP scope